remcoros/lnd-startos/docs/integrations/zap/README.md

-**Integrating Zap Wallet with you Embassy LND node**
+# Zap Wallet

-Zap is designed to work with a remote LND node but has issues when connecting over Tor.
+Zap is designed to work with a remote LND node but currently has issues when connecting over Tor.
 If you experience these issues, please reach out to the Zap team and report it.

 ## Android